brambozz/bramplot/README.md

 # Bramplot

 Tired of fiddling with `matplotlib` and `pyplot` to get good looking figures for your publications/presentation?
-Tired of boiler plate code to export your plots to different formats?
+Tired of writing boiler plate code to export your plots to different formats?
 Did people complain *again* about axis labels that are hard to read?
 No more!